W. Mark Lanier: EpiPen MDL

 Mark Lanier is the lead trial lawyer representing EpiPen buyers accusing Pfizer and Mylan of illegally inflating prices of the EpiPen emergency treatment for allergic reactions.
 The first trial in multidistrict litigation consolidated in Kansas federal court is scheduled for September 2021.

 In January 2021, Mark Lanier was appointed to the plaintiff steering committee for multidistrict litigation.
 More than 40 lawsuits consolidated in New Jersey federal court charge that Johnson & Johnson's pharmaceutical unit concealed harmful side effects of the Elmiron bladder cyst medication, resulting in serious eye damage.

-Remington Rifle Litigation
+Remington Rifle litigation

 Mark Lanier and The Lanier Law Firm represented owners of the Remington Model 700 bolt-action rifle in class action litigation related to design defects that caused the rifle to fire without the trigger being pulled.
 In July 2018, a federal appeals panel approved a settlement for millions of the rifles to be retrofitted with new trigger mechanisms.

+Lanier Theological Library

+In 2010, Lanier created the Lanier Theological Library in Houston Texas.
+This is a private theological research library with private collections which include Chaim Cohen, Alan Crown, Abraham Malamat, and Randall Price.
+The library also hosts lectures by theological speakers.